charleston76/einsteinBot/README.md

 1. Add the scrt2URL, created in the "Code Snippet" of the "Embedded Service Deployment" to CORS and CSP
 1. Add the visualforce page url to CORS

-### Create a digital experience

-Yes, we'll not clear see that on the official cookbook, but you'll need that during the bot configuration, so... let's do that.

-You can do that out of the box... or execute the CLI:

-    Bash command:
-    sf community create --name 'MIAW Bot' --template-name 'Microsite (LWR)' --url-path-prefix miawbot --description 'The MIAW bot community'

-    Windows command:
-    sf community create --name "MIAW Bot" --template-name "Microsite (LWR)" --url-path-prefix miawbot --description "The MIAW bot community"

-After that, you'll still needing apply the necessary configurations like activation, publishing, etc, but that is it for now...

-And when the org and digital experience have been created, deploy the thing done before...

-    sf project deploy start --ignore-conflicts --manifest manifest/package.xml

 ### Add some data

 You can create some data on the BotOrder object using the code below.